 “Understanding why I do what I do” is a common thread running through a lot of my client work.
-I offer a non judgmental safe space for clients to explore their sexuality and sexual behaviors whatever they may be, working towards a positive and fulfilling sexual future which is right for you as an individual or for you and your partner.
+I offer a non judgmental safe space for clients to explore their sexuality and sexual behaviors whatever they may be.
+Working towards a positive and fulfilling sexual future which is right for you as an individual or for you and your partner/s.

 Practicing in Uppingham, I am a person-centred counsellor and psychotherapist and a registered member of BACP (British Association of Counselling and Psychotherapy), ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity) and COSRT (College Of Sexual and Relationship Therapy).
 I am also STOPSO trained (Stop Sexual Offending).

-I work with individuals and couples who are affected by sex addiction/compulsivity and internet pornography, as well as other psychosexual and relationship issues.
+I also work with individuals and couples who are affected by sex addiction/compulsivity behaviours and internet pornography, as well as other psychosexual and relationship issues.

 I work in a person-centred way, which means our work is entirely designed around your situation and needs whether you are single, in a traditional monogamous relationship or in a non-traditional relationship.
 I aim to provide the type and pace of support which will be right for you, which includes drawing on other approaches and therapeutic tools when appropriate.
 My work is founded on building a therapeutic relationship where respect, warmth and trust develop, so you feel confident and safe to open up about the issues you are dealing with.
 By exploring and understanding what may lie behind the issues, a different way of being can emerge.